-After I removed the cooked flatbread, I spread the ricotta evenly and then topped it with a bunch of fresh, baby arugula.
+After I removed the cooked flatbread, I spread the ricotta evenly on top and then added a bunch of fresh, baby arugula.
 After I cut the flatbread into slices, I sprinkled the pomegranate salsa over each slice.
-I like this layering approach because it ensures that each slice has all the flavors of the cheese, arugula and that tasty pom salsa.
+I like this layering approach because it ensures that each slice has the full flavor combination of ricotta, arugula and the oh-so-tasty pomegranate salsa.

 - 3/4 cup pomegranate arils/seeds